 Shops, where you can get a tax refund, have a tax-free sign.

-When leaving the country it is best to have the purchased items in your carry-on but usually immigration will just check and take the receipts stapled into your passport.
+When leaving the country it is best to have the purchased items in your carry-on.

 Have you heard of Omiyage?
 The Japanese-style Souvenirs!